Xenonwizard/bus-tracker-telebot/README.md

 Then set `WEBHOOK_URL=https://your-ngrok-url` in `.env`.

-UNCOMMENT this code in bot.py:
+UNCOMMENT this code in bot.py (For Running Locally):

 ```bash
 JSON_TOKEN = os.getenv('JSON_PATHNAME')
 gc = gspread.service_account(filename=JSON_TOKEN)
 ```

-COMMENT this code in bot.py
+COMMENT this code in bot.py (Cloud Run Code)

 ```bash
 json_str = os.getenv("JSON_PATHNAME")  # or 'JSON_PATHNAME' if that’s what you're using